tseabrook/FDL-LunarResources/CraterDetection/README.md

 **Polygon**

-This script takes a bit too long to run and didn't end up being too effective.
+This script takes a bit too long to run and didn't end up being too effective, written by Timothy Seabrook

 Description:
   1. Detect edges using a canny filter (This in itself isn't reliable enough)
-  2. Group edges into 'shapes' permitting that some gaps may exist
+  2. Group edges into 'shapes', permitting that some gaps may exist
   3. For each shape, use a line-of-fit split-and-merge strategy to form straight lines from pixels
-  4. Convert shapes into graphs - lines to nodes and edges
+  4. Convert shapes into graphs, lines to nodes and edges
   5. Find cycles in graphs to identify convex shapes
-  6. Threshold convex shapes to identify craters Written by Timothy Seabrook
+  6. Threshold convex shapes to identify craters

 **Hough**